Master of Public Administration (MPA) - MA

 Why study this course?

-The aim of this course is to equip present and future public service practitioners with the skills and understanding needed to play a significant role as change agents within their home professional environments.
+Our course aims to equip you with the skills and understanding needed to make significant change within your professional environment.

 - developing a variety of academic capacities and transferable skills related to public administration